yonatanko/SmartSquad/README.md

 <h2>:gear: Configurations </h2>
 <p>Our entire app is Web-based and accessible through the link added above.</p>
-<p>If you wish to enter you own Gemini key, follow the following steps:</p>
+<p>If you wish to enter your own Gemini key, follow the following steps:</p>
 <p> 1.
 Edit the config.json file</p>

 ```